lsaravia/SpeciesRankSurface/srsdq.md

 ### Comparison of methods

+### Simulation methods

+The significance level to reject the null hypothesis was set a priori at $\alpha$ = 0.05 in all cases, and the rejection rate of each test was calculated as the proportion of P values (out of the 1000 simulated data sets) that were less than or equal to a.
+I also calculate the "Type I error" the probability to reject a true $H_0$ (false positive)

+The rate of type I error is computed as the proportion of rejection of the null hypothesis when the data con- form to it.
+In our simulations, H0 is true if the environ- mental (E) and response (R) variables are not linked by the transfer parameter b.
+A test can be said to have correct rate of type I error if, across the simulations, the rejection rate is approximately equal to the signifi- cance level a used to make the statistical decision.

 We should limit the scales to apply the methods to the range where the linear relationships holds.